xrarch/mintia/README.md

 system, especially its object manager and virtual memory manager, though it is definitely simplified (one person can only do so much).

-It aims to be something that might have come straight off of an obscure workstation computer from 1989, and that would have been considered a pretty strong system at the time.
+It aims to be something that might have come off of a weird workstation computer made by a doomed company in 1989, and that would have been considered a pretty strong system at the time.
 It also tries to be portable to other 32-bit architectures, with vague plans for a period-accurate MIPS or i386 port in the future.

 ![Running](https://raw.githubusercontent.com/limnarch/mintia/main/screenshot.png)